madroxdupe42/peacefulscience.org/content/articles/ross-objection.md

 always be faster than the geographic spread of a population without interbreeding (i.e. Ross's young earth creationism).
 So Ross's argument against *The Genealogical Adam and Eve*, if it were legitimate, would easily be flipped into an argument against his own position.

-For most scientists, my rebuttal settles the matter entirely.
+For most scientists, this rebuttal settles the matter entirely.
 I thought the rebuttal had settled the matter for Ross too.

 ## Come Reason With Me

 As a scientist, I do my best to accurately represent the evidence.
 I also know I will make mistakes.
-It is for this reason, I take objections to my scientific work very seriously.
+It is for this reason that I take objections to my scientific work very seriously.
 I know that other scholars will identify problems, and even mistakes, that merit correction.
 At the same time, I expect objection to be raised in good faith.